 As a general rule, two hours is the longest you should stay, but many hosts prefer an even shorter visit than that.
 Make sure they know you won’t be offended if they ask you to leave, but also be sure to keep an eye on the time yourself so you don’t unwittingly outstay your welcome.

-Things To Avoid #15: Expecting To Be Waited On
+#16: Expecting To Be Waited On

 It can be really exhausting for new parents if their visitors just sit down and expect to be fixed with drinks, meals or any other forms of hospitality.
 The newborn phase is a short, but intense one, and it can be really helpful if you offer to make the cups of tea, help out with lunch, or even better – bring food for everyone to share.

 It may seem a little over the top, especially if you never had that support or nurturing yourself, however, wouldn’t it be wonderful if we brought the community back and gave new mothers and their partners the support they so desperately need?
 Maybe then, we could help reduce the unfortunate rate of 1 in 7 new mothers experiencing post-natal depression.

 All mothers and fathers are different and appreciate different levels of support.
 While this list wont be absolutely everyone’s cup of tea, they are points that are made many a time by new mothers.
 Put your feelers out, start with the list and ask for any feedback.
 The best thing you can do is to ask, not assume or take it upon yourself to do what you’d like for yourself.
 This is the key to maintaining strong, close relationships with those who have just had a baby.